mingchenPurdueChem/DiffPIE/README.md

 # DiffPIE
-This repository demonstrates two examples of using DiffPIE to generate protein structures under realistic external environments:

-    Aβ(16–22) peptide adsorption on an Au(111) surface

-    A stapled peptide (PDB: 8Q1R)
+This repository demonstrates two examples of using DiffPIE to generate protein structures under realistic external environments: Aβ(16–22) peptide adsorption on an Au(111) surface and a stapled peptide (PDB: 8Q1R)

 Each case involves two main tasks:

 Biasing force generation and application during Str2Str inference

 Sidechain generation and system construction

 🔧 Example 1: Aβ(16–22) Adsorption on Au(111)
 1. Biasing Force Setup